deniztemur00/simplegrad/README.md

 z.backward()

 # Print gradients
-print(x.grad)  # Should print the gradient of z with respect to x print(y.grad)  # Should print the gradient of z with respect to y
+print(x)  # Should print the node with updated gradient print(y)  # Should print the node with updated gradient
 ```

 ## Contributing